floragunncom/search-guard-docs/_content/_docs_tls/tls_certificates_production.md

 ```
 ### Custom implementation

-You can also provide your own implementation to identify inter-node traffic.
-Please see chapter [Expert features](tls_expert.md) for details.
+You can also provide your [own implementation to identify inter-node traffic](search-guard-oem-principal-extractor).

 ## Extended key usage settings